mattmakai/fullstackpython.com/content/pages/05-deployment/13-operating-systems.markdown

 * Lifehacker's [guide to choosing a Linux distro](http://lifehacker.com/5889950/how-to-find-the-perfect-linux-distribution-for-you).

+* [Distro chooser](https://distrochooser.de/?l=2) walks you through a set of sixteen questions to determine which Linux distribution could fit your personal needs.

 ### Operating system learning checklist
 1. Choose either a Debian-based Linux distribution such as Ubuntu or a